Keen to ditch unnecessary packaging?

 On veg

-- Most produce is sold loose – you can use a paper bag or one of our re-usable cloth bags if you prefer, but we’re happiest to receive it loose at the tills.
+- Most produce is sold loose and we’re happiest to receive it that way at the tills!

 On the deli